 You can embed HTML in the Rich Content Editor.
 When creating custom HTML coding in Canvas, you may discover that certain HTML codes do not work upon saving.
 This is because Canvas will only support certain HTML elements for security reasons.
 This also applies to content copied and pasted from an external source.
 Below is a link to a list of HTML tags that are permissible in Canvas.
 HTML tags that are not on this list may be stripped out of the Rich Content Editor when you save your work.
-View the Canvas HTML Editor Allowlist PDF for more information.
+For more information, view the Canvas HTML Editor Allowlist resource document.

 The HTML Editor in the Rich Content Editor can display HTML in either a pretty HTML editor with numbered lines and syntax highlighting or a raw HTML editor that displays HTML as raw text.

 Several features in Canvas support the Rich Content Editor, including Announcements, Assignments, Discussions, Pages, and Quizzes.